Opinion guest column

 8

-Jeff Bridges about 9 years ago
+Jeff Bridges over 9 years ago

 Freedom: Everyone's sense of morality is subjective though.
 This is why we have juries in courts by the way, because each individual opinion on the morality of the defendant is not enough to create an objective view.
 Here's an example of how subjective talking about morality is; is George W. Bush a moral person?
 I can promise you that there are as many opposing opinions about this as there are stars in the night sky.